Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 **Expected Time: 30 hours**

 This part of the artifact aims to answer RQ2 by producing Table II.
-By running GenSym and KLEE on the same Coreutils programs, we can validate GenSym's correctness and performance.
+By running GenSym and KLEE on the same Coreutils programs, we compare GenSym's performance with interpretation-based engines.
 We use two sets of configurations: (1) *short-running* configurations that have small symbolic inputs that will finish in minutes, and (2) *long-running* configurations that have large symbolic inputs and will timeout for 1hr.

-*short-running* configurations correspond to the upper half of TABLE II, *long-running* configurations correspond to the lower half of TABLE II.
+The result of *short-running* configurations correspond to the upper half of TABLE II, and *long-running* configurations correspond to the lower half of TABLE II.

-**Preparation: ~2.5 hours**
+**Preparation (~2.5 hours)**

 The process of compiling generated C++ programs to executable uses half of the CPU cores (both physical and logical) by default.